4 Simple Questions to Figure Out: When is it Time for Counseling?

 Your church may keep a list of referrals.

-What's important to you? - Faith based? - State-licensed or pastoral licensed? - Do you want/need a diagnosis (if you go to a state licensed therapist they have to diagnose you) or no diagnosis? - Male or female? - In person or video?
+Ask yourself if the following are important to you: -Do you want a faith based counselor? - Does it matter if they are State-licensed or pastoral licensed?
+You can read the differences here. - Do you want/need a diagnosis (if you go to a state licensed therapist they have to diagnose you). - Does it matter if they are male or female? - Do you prefer in-person or video?
+Some therapists have closed their offices and just see people by video.

 Ask God to guide you to the right person at this time to help you.

 For those that decide you want a state-licensed therapist, go for it!
 It is for you that I am creating a special journal to help you along in your counseling (yay!).
-It is a book filled with spiritual tools to help you as you heal.
+It is a book filled with spiritual tools to help you as you work through your stuff.
+(This journal will also be a great support to ALL Christians who are in counseling and want some help between sessions (including my own clients!).
+It is done but being updated.
+I hope to have it available again by April 1, 2024.

 Bless you on your journey to heal!